 Crackers & Bread

-Adding some crackers, bread, or both to a cheese board is essential.
-You'll need some sort of vessel for the cheese and meat, and these items work perfectly!
+Adding crackers, bread, or both to a cheese board is essential.
+While some people enjoy eating the items with their fingers, most people need some sort of vessel for the cheese and meat.

-- Bagels: This would be a fun option for a breakfast or bunch board.
+- Bagels or bagel chips: This would be a fun option for a breakfast or bunch board.

-- Baguette: Throw some sliced baguettes (toasted, of course) on any platter!
+- Baguette: Throw some sliced baguettes (toasted, or fresh) on any platter.

-- Breadsticks: There are cracker-like breadsticks, as well as a bread based breadstick.
+- Breadsticks: There are crunchy, cracker-like breadsticks as well as soft and airy breadsticks.

 - Focaccia: A great rich bread filled with lots of olive oil.
 Serve alongside my favorite olive oil dipping sauce.

 - Lavash: This flatbread is baked to perfection.
 It would be perfect with soft, spreadable cheeses.